bashbaugh/open-magic-chess-old/README.md

 You will need to enable I2C on the raspberry pi: type `sudo raspi-config` and then go to “Interfacing Options” > “I2C” and enable it.

-You might also need to do the following: type `sudo nano /etc/modules` and then add the following to the bottom of the file:
+You might also need to type `sudo nano /etc/modules` and then add the following to the bottom of the file:

     i2c-bcm2708
     i2c-dev